 03. What type of pastry do you use to make mince pies?

 Mince pies are usually made with a shortcrust pastry comprising of 1 part fat to 2 parts flour, which is brought together with a little cold water.
 The term ‘short’ describes the length of the gluten proteins, which are deliberately inhibited from developing in order to create a weaker structure.
 This creates a crumbly texture that falls apart and flakes.
 Shortcrust pastry is made with stable fats that remain solid at room temperature.
 Unlike oil, these fats cannot be stirred into the mixture.
 Instead, they much be rubbed into the flour, creating a crumbly mixture that resembles breadcrumbs.
 The rubbing action coats the flour particles with a layer of fat, which stops them from binding together.

 04. What dairy-free fat can I use to make pastry?

 In order to create a short pastry, as little liquid as possible is added – just enough water to bind together the fat and flour into a pliable dough.
 Lard gives the shortest, crispest texture since it is 100% fat, whereas butter is 20% water.
 However, a combination of butter and lard is preferred, since butter adds richness and flavour.
 Lard used by itself results in a rather tasteless pastry.
 In order to enrich lard-only pastry, you can add an egg yolk, which will improve the mouth-feel and impart a pleasant eggy flavour.
-You can also use heavier protein flours that have a distinctive flavour, like nut meal, or wholegrain flours like buckwheat and oat flour (see this guide to gluten-free flours for more information).
+You can also use heavier protein flours that have a distinctive flavour, like nut meal, or wholegrain flours like buckwheat and oat flour.

 05. What gluten-free flour can I use to make pastry?